Use your home's equity for a second mortgage to manage major expenses without spending a ton out of pocket.

-A closed-end second mortgage is a home equity loan that allows you to draw from the equity in your home so you can transform it into a safe haven and comfortable oasis without spending a ton out of pocket.
+Second mortgages are closed-end home equity loans that allow you to draw from the equity in your home so you can transform it into a safe haven and comfortable oasis without spending a ton out of pocket.

 A second mortgage loan is great for those who have a specific budget in mind, but what if you need more flexibility?
 Compare the differences between a second mortgage and a home equity line of credit to see which is the best option to achieve your goals.

-Your amount of equity is determined by subtracting the current mortgage balance and any additional loans or lines of credit using the home as collateral from the current home value.
+Your amount of equity is determined by subtracting the existing mortgage balance and any additional loans or lines of credit using the home as collateral from the current home value.

 SunWest lends up to 80% of your total appraised value.